o0yr0o/Quantium-Virtual-Project/README.md

 All the given information is from the **Quantium Data Analytics Virtual Experience Project** on [Forage](https://www.theforage.com/virtual-internships/prototype/NkaC7knWtjSbi6aYv/Data%20Analytics%20Virtual%20Experience%20Program?ref=H9ARjfcciFq8iXfBx).

 ## Data Preparation and Customer Analytics
+Conduct analysis on client's transaction dataet and identify customer purchasing behaviours to generate insights and provide commercial recommendations.

+### Analyze the Transaction Data

+### Analyze the Customer Data

 ## Experimentation and Uplift Testing
 Our client has asked us to evaluate the performance of a store trial which was performed in stores 77, 86 and 88.